 “By involving our surrounding community and with a strong network of corporate, commercial and social organisations, SEGi can make a positive impact on our students and contribute to the society by raising awareness on proper mental health care.
 Suicide rates are climbing, and it should be acknowledged that many mental health sufferers are not getting the right love and support from their families, friends and community.”

-Most of the time, this is because they are unable to express themselves or are ashamed to seek for help.
-As a learning institution, we have always prioritised the needs of the society and this project is just another milestone for us as agents of transformation,” added Choo.
+Most of the time, this is because they cannot express themselves or are ashamed to seek help.
+As a learning institution, we have always prioritised the needs of the society, and this project is just another milestone for us as agents of transformation,” added Choo.

-Joining hands with SEGi on this project are HFTD, HANKidz Academy and Da Men Mall who did their bit to rally participants, volunteers as well as sponsor painting materials for the project while spreading messages of positivity and hope via digital media.
+Joining hands with SEGi on this project are HFTD, HANKidz Academy and Da Men Mall, who did their bit to rally participants, volunteer, and sponsor painting materials for the project while spreading messages of positivity and hope via digital media.

 “As a Hope Travels Agent of Impact, I have observed many cultures and traditions.
 One common concern is centred on mental health.
-Very few communities promote proactive strategies to manage mental health challenges, so those affected may be suffering in silence,” said Bartosz who is also an educator by profession.
+Unfortunately, very few communities promote proactive strategies to manage mental health challenges, so those affected may be suffering in silence,” said Bartosz, who is also an educator by profession.

-“Our hope is to bring the importance of mental health conversations to the forefront by teaching mental health basics and encouraging people to understand, ‘It’s OK Not to Be OK.’
-By encouraging self-expression, we will bring communities together so those suffering from mental health issues are not afraid to ask for help,” added Bartosz.
+“We hope to bring the importance of mental health conversations to the forefront by teaching mental health basics and encouraging people to understand, ‘It’s OK Not to Be OK.’
+In addition, by encouraging self-expression, we will bring communities together, so those suffering from mental health issues are not afraid to ask for help,” added Bartosz.

 To date, HFTD’s Hope Travels initiative has been represented in 26 countries and 17 languages.

-“We are also dedicated to the promotion of positive mental health by creating spaces where people feel welcomed and inspired.
+“We are also dedicated to promoting positive mental health by creating spaces where people feel welcomed and inspired.
 In support of this campaign, the mall will also be having an art bazaar with charity booths of handmade arts and crafts and food to reach out to shoppers,” said Katy Teo, Marketing Manager, Kuala Lumpur Pavilion Sdn Bhd.

-Justin Tan, General Manager of KCC Paint Malaysia said: “We strongly believe that colours can help generate emotions which will help improve moods and reduce stress in today’s challenging environments.
-We are trying to harness the use of colours in urban designs to promote good mental health.”
+Justin Tan, General Manager of KCC Paint Malaysia, said: “We strongly believe that colours can help generate emotions which will help improve moods and reduce stress in today’s challenging environments.
+So we are trying to harness the use of colours in urban designs to promote good mental health.”

-SEGi College Subang Jaya has been proactively promoting both physical and mental health awareness programmes and have collaborated with various parties, to sensitise students and staff about the importance of a healthy and balanced lifestyle.
+SEGi College Subang Jaya has been proactively promoting physical and mental health awareness programmes and has collaborated with various parties to sensitise students and staff about the importance of a healthy and balanced lifestyle.